iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

 # drop in using pdb
 Sometimes you want to take a closer look at the data when a test fails.
-You can use the ...... argument to drop into a debugger console when a test returns an assertion error.
+You can use the (-d, --debug) argument to drop into a debugger console when a test returns an assertion error.

 Exercise 4
 .. md-tab-set::